By Aryeh Leonard Shcherbakov

 What happened after the war?

 They tried hard to find each other.
-Having lost their families, they sought out every surviving relative or neighbour, anyone who had been part of their former life in Keidan.
-After returning to Lithuania, some came to the railway station every day, hoping to meet a relative or friend returning from the concentration camps in the West, or the vast Russian spaces in the East.
+Having lost their families, they sought out every surviving relative or neighbor, anyone who had been part of their former life in Keidan.
+After returning to Lithuania, some came to the railway station every day, hoping to meet a relative, a friend or fellow townsman returning from the concentration camps in the West, or the vast Russian spaces in the East.
 They felt like one extended family.
-In his letter to the Keidaner Society of Johannesburg of November 7, 1946, Chaim Ronder wrote of his visit with Guta Kagan, my mother, in Vilnius: “… I stayed over with her for six nights.
+In his letter to the Keidaner Society of Johannesburg of November 7, 1946,1 Chaim Ronder wrote of his visit with Guta Kagan, my mother, in Vilnius: “… I stayed over with her for six nights.
 She is the only friend left with whom I can share memories…”

 In spite of the restrictions, Keidaners did manage to come together.
 They reunited mainly for annual commemorations at the mass graves in Kėdainiai and Babėnai, but also just to enjoy each other’s company.
 The photographs presented here capture some of those moments.
 Not all the survivors are pictured; some, during the chaos that followed liberation in 1944, managed to cross into Poland and eventually reach Palestine or the USA.
 Some, using the former Polish citizenship of their spouses (sometimes actual, sometimes forged) left in the Polish emigration wave of 1956-57.
 A few, after repeated applications to the authorities, were able to leave the USSR at the end of the 1960s.

 After Soviet Jews had struggled for years to gain the right to leave the USSR, the “iron curtain” was finally pierced in 1971.
 For the first time in Soviet history, a semi-organized protest movement had succeeded against the regime.
-As the list below shows, nearly all the Keidaners remaining in Lithuania left for Israel.
-Some left immediately; others, due to various family complications left after a delay.
+As the list below shows, nearly all the Keidaners remaining in Lithuania left for Israel, even though most of them were already quite well established professionally, financially and socially.
+They were not driven to leave by the desire to find “a better place under the sun” and emigration at that age was not an easy step.
+They had to start their lives in a new country from scratch.
+Some left immediately; others, due to various family complications, left after a delay.
 A handful stayed, among them Yudel Ronder, who was married to a Lithuanian woman.
-He remained in Kaunas, eventually becoming the sole guardian of Jewish heritage in Kėdainiai and a passionate fighter against antisemitism in post-war Lithuania.
+He remained in Kaunas, eventually becoming the sole guardian of Jewish heritage in Kėdainiai and a passionate fighter against manifestations of antisemitism in post-war Lithuania.
 He passed away in 2016.
 We know of no other Keidan-born Jewish man or woman living in Lithuania today, although a few descendants live there or elsewhere in the former USSR.

 On the following pages are lists and images of those known to have escaped the destruction of Keidan’s Jews.
 The first is a list of Keidaners known to have survived the Holocaust, along with short biographic summaries where those could be obtained.
 The second lists young men who escaped the mass slaughter in Keidan, but fell in battle against the Nazis.
-The third contains the names of Jews who were deported from Keidan during the first period of Soviet rule in 1940 and early 1941.
-Deportation was a horrible experience; although their exile enabled them to escape the slaughter of August 28, 1941, not all of them survived the harsh conditions of Siberia.
+The third contains the names of Jews who were deported from Keidan during the first period of Soviet rule, from June 1940 to June 1941.
+Deportation was a horrible experience; although their exile enabled them to escape the slaughter of August 28, 1941, not all of them survived the harsh conditions of exile.

 In addition, we have collected a number of photographs, and have tried to identify those seen there.
 Since the photos go back many decades and many of those pictured have passed on, the captions are likely to include errors in identifications, dates, and descriptions.
 So we appeal to every attentive reader of these lines, who: